Consistency of higher derivative couplings to matter fields in scalar-tensor gravity: Consistency of fermionic matter coupling

 \section{Consistency of fermionic matter coupling}

-In Sec.~\ref{ssec:AwayFromUnitary}, we showed that the generalized disformal transformation~\eqref{eq:GeneralizedDisformalTransformation}, with which we define the GDH theory, is restricted to be of the conventional form~\eqref{eq:ConventionalDisformalTransformation} in order for a matter scalar field can be consistently coupled without reviving the Ostrogradsky ghost, provided that the invertibility conditions~\eqref{eq:InvertibilityConditions} are satisfied.
+In Sec.~\ref{ssec:AwayFromUnitary}, we showed that the generalized disformal transformation~\eqref{eq:GeneralizedDisformalTransformation}, with which we define the GDH theory, is restricted to be of the conventional form~\eqref{eq:ConventionalDisformalTransformation} so that a matter scalar field can be consistently coupled without introducing an extra mode, provided that the invertibility conditions~\eqref{eq:InvertibilityConditions} are satisfied.
 On the other hand, our analysis was based on the Horndeski-frame Lagrangian~\eqref{eq:Horndeski-frame_Lagrangian}, which itself makes sense as a theory of gravity nonminimally coupled to matter field(s) even if the disformal transformation is noninvertible.
 Interestingly, if we relax the invertibility conditions, there is a nontrivial family of generalized disformal transformations given by Eq.~\eqref{eq:consistent_barred_metric} that allows for consistent coupling of a matter scalar field, where the deviation of Eq.~\eqref{eq:consistent_barred_metric} from the conventional disformal transformation is characterized by the function~$\beta_0=\beta_0(\phi,X)$.
 However, it remains unclear whether the transformation~\eqref{eq:consistent_barred_metric} with $\beta_0\ne 0$ accommodates consistent coupling of fermionic matter fields.
 In this Appendix, following the discussion in Ref.~\cite{Takahashi:2022ctx}, we argue that further imposing the consistency of spinorial matter coupling leads to $\beta_0=0$, i.e., we are again left with the conventional disformal transformation.

 For this purpose, one needs to study the transformation law for the tetrad under the generalized disformal transformation, since the action of fermions in curved spacetime is written in terms of the tetrad.
 The authors of Ref.~\cite{Takahashi:2022ctx} developed the tetrad transformation law for the class of generalized disformal transformations defined by Eq.~\eqref{GDT_consistent_unitary}, which we repeat here for convenience: